Mexico stalling GMO corn permits ahead of ban, says top farm lobby

 Cortina contradicted the assurance that U.S. Department of Agriculture Secretary Tom Vilsack said he received from his Mexican counterpart that the prohibition would not be applied to GMO corn used for livestock feed, saying he had not received those assurances, and that he believed the government had no plans for carve-outs.

-Cortina stressed that the lobby would fight against the government-ordered phase-out of GMO corn as well as a widely used weed killer in the courts despite a recent string of losses in the courts.
+He stressed that the farm industry would fight against the government-ordered phase-out of GMO corn as well as a widely used weed killer in the courts despite a recent string of losses in the courts.

 He predicted that the legality of the ban will “probably” ultimately be decided by the Supreme Court.